ryanatkn/gro/src/docs/slop/filer.md

 ### Disknode

 A `Disknode` represents a file or directory in the filesystem.
-All properties are lazy-loaded and cached based on a version counter.
+Resources are loaded explicitly and cached based on a version counter.

 ```typescript
 class Disknode {